PujohnSUST/open-ai/README.md

 # OPEN AI REACT SPA

-This project is the practice purposes of react learning.
+<a href="https://pujohnsust.github.io/open-ai/" target="_blank">View Demo </a>

+Created SINGLE PAGE APPLICATION (SPA) using React JS.

+This is project has done by getting inspiration of Javascript mastery youtube course.